Deterministic Identification Over Poisson Channels: Previous Contributions

-Poisson channel under an average power constraint alone is considered in \cite{Brady90} where it was assumed that both $P_{\,\text{ave}}$ and $\lambda$ tend to infinity while their ratio, $\frac{P_{\,\text{ave}}}{\lambda}$, defined as SNR, is kept constant.
-Bounds on the capacity was established as follows: Given $\epsilon > 0$ there exist an $P_{\epsilon}$ such that
+Poisson channel under an average power constraint alone is considered in \cite{Brady90,Brady90_PhD_Diss} where it was assumed that both $P_{\,\text{ave}}$ and $\lambda$ tend to infinity while their ratio, $\frac{P_{\,\text{ave}}}{\lambda}$, defined as SNR, is kept constant.
+Namely, for every $\epsilon > 0$ capacity is lower-bounded by